What Is Commercial Insurance?

 Covered perils in a property insurance policy usually include losses from fire, storms, theft, burglary, or vandalism.
 A property insurance policy typically excludes coverage for damage from flooding.
 If you live in a flood zone, consider purchasing a flood insurance policy.

-An insurance company usually offers two options to replace property: replacement cost or actual cash value.
+An insurance company usually offers two coverage options to replace property: replacement cost or actual cash value.
 We recommend getting your building, personal property, and inventory appraised and then work with an experienced agent to determine which option is best for your business.

 General liability insurance covers your business from liability arising from third-party bodily injury, third-party property damage, and advertising injury (libel, slander, copyright infringement, etc.).
 Liability insurance coverage will pay settlements to third parties resulting from anything for which your business is legally liable, up to the policy limits, as well as defense costs and legal fees associated with the claim.
 It also covers any medical bills for any people injured by your business.

 Commercial auto insurance provides coverage for the commercial vehicles owned by your business.
 This insurance pays any costs to third parties resulting from bodily injury or property damage for which your business or employees are found legally liable, up to the policy limits.
-Depending on what kind of coverage you buy, the insurance may also pay to repair or replace your vehicle because of damage resulting from accidents, theft, flooding, and other events.
+Depending on what kind of commercial auto coverage you buy, the insurance may also pay to repair or replace your vehicle because of damage resulting from accidents, theft, flooding, and other events.

 Workers’ compensation insurance—often shortened to workers’ comp—pays for medical bills and replaces a portion of lost wages for employees who suffer work-related injuries, regardless of who was at fault for the injury.
 It also helps protect the business from a lawsuit from an injured employee.
 Workers' compensation insurance is required—in almost every state—if you hire employees, contractors, or subcontractors.
 You'll likely be required to get disability and unemployment insurance for your employees as well, but again, this depends on your state's local rules.